Find the best Medical Software

-Pursuing Federal Incentives.
-We’re three years into the HITECH Act, and many physicians are replacing their EHR or purchasing one for the first time to meet federal requirements.
-In order to qualify for Medicare and Medicaid incentives, physicians--or more accurately, “eligible professionals”--must make “meaningful use” of a certified EHR.
-Providers have until 2015 to qualify, or they face penalties in the form of decreased reimbursements.
+Pursuing federal incentives.
+Thanks to the HITECH Act of 2009, physicians have been replacing their EHRs or purchasing new ones for the first time to meet federal requirements.
+In order to qualify for Medicare and Medicaid incentives, physicians—or more accurately, “eligible professionals”—must make “meaningful use” of a certified EHR.
+The law offered incentives for physicians who complied before 2015, but physicians who still aren’t meeting “meaningful use” standards today face penalties in the form of decreased reimbursements.

 We should note that outpatient and inpatient organizations often have different feature/functional requirements.
 For example, inpatient care provider centers such as hospitals will require systems to support bed management, UB-04 billing and potentially long-term patient stays.
-Meanwhile, ambulatory care providers such as family medicine physicians and specialists will share common feature requirements to support “walk-in/walk-out” care.
+Meanwhile, ambulatory care providers such as primary care physicians and specialists will share common feature requirements to support “walk-in/walk-out” care.

-- More accurate documentation of these encounters and a more organized claims submission process can lead to improved collections; and
+More accurate documentation of these encounters and a more organized claims submission process can lead to improved collections.

 In addition to these general benefits, the major applications found in medical software each provide a host of specific benefits.
-For example, in 2011 we surveyed physicians about the benefits of electronic medical records.
-They cited “greater accessibility of charts,” “greater legibility of notes” and “improved coordination of care” as the top advantages of using an EMR.
+For example, in 2014 we surveyed physicians about the benefits of electronic health records.
+They cited “easy access to records,” “more robust/legible records” and “drug interaction alerts” as the top advantages of using an EHR.

 Software-as-a-Service (SaaS).
 The trend toward cloud computing is impacting many industries, and healthcare is certainly one of them.
 Web-based, or SaaS, software offers several advantages such as lower upfront costs, reduced IT and support costs, remote accessibility and more.
 However, practices in rural settings may not have access to the broadband Internet necessary to efficiently run Web-based software.
 Moreover, Web-based systems may not support all the feature/functional needs of some practices with unique requirements.

-Mobile Computing.
-Going hand in hand with SaaS, healthcare providers are finding themselves increasingly on the go and accessing systems from multiple offices, home and mobile devices.
+Mobile EHR Software.
+Going hand-in-hand with SaaS, healthcare providers are finding themselves increasingly on the go and accessing systems from multiple offices, home and mobile devices.
 Tablet (e.g., iPad) and smartphone support, including iPhones and Android phones, is increasingly common.
 If you will be accessing your software primarily from a mobile device, we suggest choosing a vendor that has developed a native app for your device, such as MediTouch’s iPad EMR.